InsertX2k/gta4ljt-bl/README.md

 * Open odin (recommended v3.14.4 at least)

-* Put AP,CP into their respective slots.
+* Put BL,CP into their respective slots.

 * make sure repartition is NOT enabled and erase NAND is NOT enabled too. (check them in options tab)